AvinashKumar69/MyDashLLC-Assignment-2022/README.md

 # MyDashLLC-Assignment-2022
-1- Create this page using Reactjs 2- Scss modules for styling 3- Use the BEM method for classnames 4- Validate the Email, password match and phone number with js, show the error message under the input 5.
-Next page on clicking create account will simply take you to a page where you have to create a bar chart using d3.js and the data for the chart should be randomized on every click.
-6. Background for the page has been provided below.
+- Create a SignUp page using Reactjs
+- Scss modules for styling
+- Use the BEM method for classnames
+- Validate the Email, password match and phone number with js, show the error message under the input
+- Next page on clicking create account will simply take you to a page where you have to create a bar chart using d3.js and the data for the chart should be randomized on every click.